WGLab/dragonstar2019/day2_assembly/README.md

 awk 'NR%4 == 2 {lengths[length($0)]++ ; counter++; totallen+=length($0)} END {for (l in lengths) {print l, lengths[l]}; print "total reads: " counter; print "total length: " totallen}' data/art.lambda.cov1001.fq
 ```

+The logic of the `awk` command is this: for every second line in 4 lines (the sequence line), measure the length of the sequence and record the information in count and totallen.
+When all lines are read, loop over the array to print its content.
+Finally, print out the total number of reads and total length of reads.

-It is not that important for this dataset, because all reads have the same length, but it will be important for the exercises involving long reads.
+It is not that important for this particular dataset, because all reads have the same length, but it will be useful in some scenarios (for example, after adapter trimming of FASTQ files, or for long-read sequencing).
 The results are below, showing that there are 16150 reads with 150bp, totalling 2.4 million bases.

 ```
 150 16150
 total reads: 16150